 We reduce our deferred tax assets by a valuation allowance if, based upon the weight of available evidence, it is more-likely-than-not that we will not realize some portion or all of the deferred tax assets.
 We consider relevant evidence, both positive and negative, to determine the need for a valuation allowance.
 Information evaluated includes our financial position and results of operations for the current and preceding years, the availability of deferred tax liabilities and tax carrybacks, as well as an evaluation of currently available information about future years.
-We determined it was more-likely-than-not that a portion of the state NOL carryforwards would not be able to be utilized before expiration and we estimate the valuation allowance associated with these state NOL carryforwards to be recorded during 2018 will be approximately \$4.1 million.
+During the second quarter of 2018, we established a valuation allowance on a portion of our federal deferred tax assets.
+This valuation allowance is reflective of our quarterly analysis of the four sources of taxable income, including the calculation of the reversal of existing tax assets and liabilities, the impact of the recent financing activities and our 2018 second quarter results.
+Based on our analysis, we now believe that it is more-likely-than-not that a portion of our federal deferred tax assets will not be able to be utilized and we estimate the valuation allowance to be recorded during 2018 to be approximately \$11 million.
+We have also determined it was more-likely-than-not that a portion of the state deferred tax assets would not be able to be utilized before expiration and we estimate the valuation allowance associated with these state deferred tax assets to be recorded during 2018 will be approximately \$5.1 million.

 We will continue to evaluate both the positive and negative evidence on a quarterly basis in determining the need for a valuation allowance with respect to our deferred tax assets.
-Changes in positive and negative evidence, including differences between estimated and actual results, could result in changes in the valuation of our deferred tax assets that could have a material impact on our consolidated financial statements.
+Changes in positive and negative evidence, including differences between estimated and actual results and additional guidance for various provisions of the Act, could result in changes in the valuation of our deferred tax assets that could have a material impact on our consolidated financial statements.
 Changes in existing tax laws could also affect actual tax results and the realization of deferred tax assets over time.

-The tax benefit for the three months ended March 31, 2018 was \$0.9 million (14% of pre-tax loss) and the tax benefit for the three months ended March 31, 2017 was \$1.3 million (18% of pre-tax loss).
-For the first quarter of 2018, the effective tax rate is less than the statutory tax rate primarily due to the impact of the valuation allowances associated with the state NOL carryforwards.
+The tax provision for the six months ended June 30, 2018 was \$3.4 million (11% provision on pre-tax loss) and the tax benefit for the six months ended June 30, 2017 was \$4.0 million (24% benefit on pre-tax loss).
+For the first six months of 2018, the effective tax rate is less than the statutory tax rate primarily due to the impact of the valuation allowances.